COURSES FOR SCHOOL LEAVERS

 LATEST NEWS

-This curriculum visit forms part of the Computing & Digital Technologies Careers Excellence Hub.
+This challenge forms part of the Beauty Therapy Careers Excellence Hub.
 Weston College's Career Excellence Hubs are designed to be the launching pad for our learners' careers.
 In a world where connections and relevant skills matter more than ever, these hubs offer a holistic approach that prepares learners to thrive in their chosen industries.
 With the support of these hubs, our learners are well-equipped to make a significant impact in their professional journeys.

 If you are passionate about education and are looking for an opportunity to join the staff team at a leading college, then look at the latest job vacancies available at Weston College here.
 You can find all the latest job opportunities that Weston College has to offer, with a commitment to providing quality education for learners and a focus on continuous professional development for staff, Weston College is an excellent place to work and grow in your career.

-This alumni story forms part of the Sport & Fitness Careers Excellence Hub.
+This simulation event forms part of the Protective Services Careers Excellence Hub.
 Weston College's Career Excellence Hubs are designed to be the launching pad for our learners' careers.
 In a world where connections and relevant skills matter more than ever, these hubs offer a holistic approach that prepares learners to thrive in their chosen industries.
 With the support of these hubs, our learners are well-equipped to make a significant impact in their professional journeys.

-Progress to the next level in Computing & Digital Technologies!
+Progress to the next level in Criminology and Public Services!
 At University Centre Weston (UCW) our students give us impressive feedback, with our latest National Student Survey results putting us above average in all nine areas!
 Find out more about our exceptional teaching, wellbeing services and learning resources by visiting our website.
 Click here!

 If you are passionate about education and are looking for an opportunity to join the staff team at a leading college, then look at the latest job vacancies available at Weston College here.
 You can find all the latest job opportunities that Weston College has to offer, with a commitment to providing quality education for learners and a focus on continuous professional development for staff, Weston College is an excellent place to work and grow in your career.